Auto Loan Calculator

 What leasing is

-You likely will find leasing options through dealerships, and it can be a great option if you have your sights set on a specific model.
-Leasing is worth exploring if you are interested in driving several, more expensive vehicles every few years rather than signing off on just one.
-Leasing also carries incentives, such as the ability to drive a higher-end vehicle, cash rebates, manufacture warranty and subsidized residual values.
+You likely will find leasing options through dealerships, which can be a great option if you have your sights set on a specific model.
+Leasing is worth exploring if you are interested in driving more expensive vehicles every few years rather than keeping one car for the long term.
+Leasing also has incentives, such as the ability to drive a higher-end vehicle, cash rebates, manufacture warranty and subsidized residual values.

 How to decide between buying and leasing

-To decide if you should lease or buy your next vehicle you should consider three main factors: the amount you drive, the purpose of the vehicle and how much you can afford to spend.
-Buying is best if you want full ownership of the vehicle and can afford a higher monthly cost.
-Leasing is right for you if you appreciate the flexibility in vehicle types and can stick to the mileage restriction.
+Before you drive a car off the lot, you need to decide if you should lease or buy it.
+Consider three main factors: the number of miles you drive annually, the purpose of the vehicle and how much you can afford to spend monthly.
+Buying may be best if you want full ownership of the vehicle and can afford a higher monthly cost.
+Leasing may be the right choice if you appreciate the flexibility in vehicle types and can stick to the mileage restriction.

-Just as with buying a vehicle, you will have a monthly payment over the life of your lease.
-But when it comes to buying there is light at the end of the tunnel in terms of ownership.
-Leasing on the other hand, unless you plan for a lease buyout, you will simply have the vehicle for a set time with no sole possession in sight.
+Just as with buying a vehicle, when you lease, you will have a monthly payment over the life of your contract.
+But when you buy, there is light at the end of the tunnel and eventually you won’t have to make any further payments.
+When you lease, unless you plan for a lease buyout, you will have a continuous car payment without achieving ownership of the car.